I am James Wood, founder of BowlingAdvisor. I have been bowling since I was 15. Got some edge there.

 Great, you’ve got the equipment covered, now how to do this without looking foolish?
 If this was a planned journey to the bowling alley, there are a few things you can do at home—before you go.
 YouTube is a wonderful tool to use and very helpful in this case as well.

 This will help you feel a bit more comfortable when you actually step on the lane for the first time.
 Once you're at the bowling alley, watch some of the other bowlers around you.
 There are likely a few there that you can watch to see a decent approach in action.

-If you want to see more instruction, while still in YouTube, search “four-step bowling approach” for more on the four-step-approach.
+If you want to see more instruction, while still on YouTube, search “four-step bowling approach” for more on the four-step approach.
 If your first time bowling is/was a spur-of-the-moment event, you are probably reading this after you bowled.

 I hope that you did well and didn’t injure yourself or any innocent bystanders.